AdobeDocs/genstudio.en/help/user-guide/content/manage-assets.md

 By default, assets that you add to [!DNL Content] through the [!DNL Create] process or through upload are stored in the `GenStudio assets` repository.
 The `GenStudio assets` repository is a read-write repository in GenStudio for Performance Marketers.
 This means that you can save, edit, and delete assets in the `GenStudio assets` repository.

-The **[!UICONTROL Location]** list above the gallery on the right side allows you to select from existing Adobe Experience Manager (AEM) Content Hub repositories.
+The **[!UICONTROL Location]** list above the gallery on the right side allows you to select from connected Adobe Experience Manager (AEM) Content Hub repositories.
 When you select an AEM repository, the gallery shows an inventory of assets from that repository, allowing you to leverage approved assets from these repositories as inputs for content creation.
+The filter options change to reflect the categories configured in Content Hub.

 The AEM repository is read-only, which means you cannot save drafts, new assets, or metadata to the AEM repository.
 All drafts and final updates for assets, experiences, and templates save to the `GenStudio assets` repository with new [system metadata](asset-details.md#system-metadata).

-See [Connect an AEM repository](connect-aem-repo.md) for guidance on adding your AEM Content Hub repository to GenStudio for Perfomance Marketers.
+See [Connect an AEM repository](connect-aem-repo.md) for guidance on adding your AEM Content Hub repository to GenStudio for Performance Marketers.

 ## Asset management